microsoft/vscode-docs/docs/azure/docker.md

 VS Code understands the structure of Dockerfiles as well as the available set of instructions, so you get a great experience when authoring these files.

 1. Create a new file in your workspace named `Dockerfile`
 2. Press `kb(editor.action.triggerSuggest)` to bring up a list of snippets corresponding to valid `Dockerfile` commands.
-Pressing the 'i' **Read More...** button on the right will show a fly-out with details and a link to the Docker Online documentation.
+Pressing the 'i' **Read More** button on the right will show a fly-out with details and a link to the Docker Online documentation.

  ![Dockerfile snippets](images/docker/dockerfileintellisense.png)